 Today, we received a report that while a student in the White Knoll Attendance area was waiting for a bus this morning, that student was approached by a stranger in a vehicle.
 That stranger asked if the student needed a ride.
 At that time the bus pulled up, and the student immediately reported it to the bus driver.
-That driver then called it
+That driver then called it in to her supervisor, administrators at the school, and the School Resource Officer, who also quickly contacted law enforcement.

 While no one was hurt today, we do find the driver’s behavior concerning.
 For that reason, we are asking you to talk to your children, and we have provided some tips that you can use to have that conversation.
 Many of these tips come from materials developed by The National Center for Missing and Exploited Children.